Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Introduction

 In relation to the works described above, several associated challenges have been solved over the last few years.
 For example, \citet{rabault2019accelerating} have leveraged a multi-environment DRL framework where several numerical simulations run in parallel, each providing its own set of $S_t,\ A_t$ and $R_t$ to a common agent, therefore scaling up the number of experiences.
 With their approach, they showed that speedups in training are obtained proportional to the number of simultaneous environments used.
 The study by \citet{belus2019exploiting} introduced a multi-agent RL (MARL) framework for the control of flow systems with distributed inputs and outputs.
 MARL was since then repeatedly proved to be effective in problems where the dynamics of the system are translationally invariant in space and multiple actuators are required to control the system, \textit{i.e.}, the control dimensionality is large.
 With a single-agent RL (SARL) framework, this large dimensionality would result in the curse of dimensionality on the action dimension making learning impractical.
 In the MARL framework, each agent is defined by separate streams of states, actions and rewards, each unique to a single agent.
 Moreover, critically, all agents share a common parameterisation, \textit{i.e.}, the same neural network weights.
-Each agent observes a small subdomain of the full domain, which we define as a `pseudo-environment' (Sec. \ref{subsec:methodology_drl}), and is thus responsible for only a subset of the total number of control actions, thereby overcoming the curse of dimensionality.
+Note that here, we consider one of several possible configurations of MARL.
+An alternative MARL configuration, is where each agent has different individual parameterisations, and they are used to learn policies for different sub-tasks which contribute to a common goal.
+We refer the interested reader to the details of several such MARL variants in \citet{marl-book}.
+In the present work, each agent observes a small subdomain of the full domain, which we define as a `pseudo-environment' (Sec. \ref{subsec:methodology_drl}), and is thus responsible for only a subset of the total number of control actions, thereby overcoming the curse of dimensionality.
 The use of a common agent parameterisation is justified by the fact that the governing equations (and thus the qualitative features of the flow dynamics) are invariant over all pseudo-environments, and experience can be shared among MARL agents.
 Following \citet{belus2019exploiting}, recent works that employ MARL and have demonstrated its effectiveness are \citet{Guastoni2023deep} for the control of 3D turbulent channels, \citet{suarez2023afc,suarez2024active} to reduce drag over a 3D cylinder, \citet{Novati2021, Bae2022} for turbulence closure modelling and \citet{vignon2023marlrbc} for the control of 2D RBC, to name a few.